Ernest-Solomon/weather-dashboard/README.md

 # weather-dashboard
 This project is a weather-dashboard.
+The goal of this project is to design and implement a Weather Dashboard using React JS, Tailwind CSS, HTML, CSS, and JavaScript.
 The application will allow users to search for current weather conditions in various cities, using a public weather API.
+It'll be a responsive and interactive user interface that will effectively fetch and display data from an external API (OpenWeatherMap API).
+I will then deploy the application for online access via Vercel.